serai-dex/serai/docs/processor/Processor.md

 ## Confirm Key Pair

-On `substrate::CoordinatorMessage::ConfirmKeyPair`, the processor starts using the newly confirmed key, scanning blocks on the connected network for transfers to it.
+On `substrate::CoordinatorMessage::ConfirmKeyPair`, the processor starts using the newly confirmed key, scanning blocks on the external network for transfers to it.

 ## Connected Network Block

-When the connected network has a new block, which is considered finalized (either due to being literally finalized or due to having a sufficient amount of confirmations), it's scanned.
+When the external network has a new block, which is considered finalized (either due to being literally finalized or due to having a sufficient amount of confirmations), it's scanned.